Resurgent India Knowledge Series Presents

 ● Support from the banks/financial institutions are legitimately huge in the international market for this industry.
 Separate funds have been created in the past.

 ●Reinventing of the wheel in terms of cost management, manning ratio, cash management & support from stakeholders like banks in form of short-term working facilities/OD, EPCG scheme, GST, a waiver from the property tax, liquor taxes, and many more ways which can give sufficient breathing time to the industry to jump back on its original level.

 ● The industry is currently averaging out close to 8-10% occupancy depending on which part of the country it is operating in.

-● Hoteliers will have to be mindful of the capex, they will incur in the process of making their hotels safe and hygienic.
-There is a possibility that these solutions are for short-term pre vaccine era which might become redundant in the future.
-One should not go overboard & have a balanced approach for incurring capex.
+● Hoteliers will have to be mindful of the CAPEX, they will incur in the process of making their hotels safe and hygienic.
+There is a possibility that these solutions are for the short-term pre-vaccine era which might become redundant in the future.
+One should not go overboard & have a balanced approach for incurring CAPEX.

 ● As the customers will increasingly prefer compliance, independent operators will have to ramp up to get them in order.
 India is going in a direction where the need for compliance, transparency, sustainability, responsibility is growing.

 ● This crisis will force the unorganized sector to obtain a level of compliances in terms of hygiene & safety in the near-term.
 Government & regulators might enforce certain guidelines or we may even see certifications that will take care of safety issues.